Reasons a Credit Card APR Can Increase or Decrease

 Prime Rate Falls

-Once again, changes in the prime rate have a big impact on your APR.
-If the prime rate falls, your rate may also go down if you have a variable rate (as most credit cards do).
+Changes in the prime rate typically have an impact on your APR.
+If the prime rate falls, your APR may also go down if you have a variable rate (as most credit cards do).

 Negotiating for a Lower Rate

 You can improve your odds in this negotiation by arming yourself with some key information.
 First, get familiar with your credit score and make sure that it’s as high as possible.
-You may build your score by paying down debts and making sure to correct any errors on your credit report.
+You may be able to help build your score by paying down debts and making sure to correct any errors on your credit report.

 Also make sure to highlight your history with the company.
 Credit cards want to hold on to long-standing customers with a good history of paying their bills on time.